VERIFY BEFORE RELYING

 Every practice question is scenario-based and weighted to match the real exam distribution.
 That addresses the second pattern: students need application-level questions, not definition recall.

 The exam simulator runs full 100-question, timed sessions under real conditions.
 That addresses the third pattern: familiarity with the format reduces exam-day pressure.
-By the time you sit for the real thing, you have already done it.
+By the time you sit for the real thing, you have already practiced the rhythm.

 Frequently Asked Questions